ShubhamKrG/Coding-Samurai-ML-Internship/README.md

           5. Scaler.pkl
           6. Encoder.pkl
           7. Documentation - Task 1
-The last three are pickle files used in the python IDE to creating the web application.

 The Documentation file contains the steps taken to create this project.